 Want perfectly crispy Chicken Wings with your air fryer?
 You’ve got to make this recipe!
 These lip-smacking honey sriracha chicken wings and drumettes are so full of flavor you will go back for more!
-Made with honey, molasses and Sriracha sauce and a killer rub!
+Made with honey, molasses, Sriracha sauce, and a killer rub!

 We’ve covered how to Baked Chicken Wings, but air frying them is just as easy and QUICKER if you already have the equipment!
 These are perfect for the BIG GAME, holiday parties, and lazy Sundays at home!

-Oh, and did I mention they only take 5 minutes to prep and just 30 minutes to cook?!
+Oh, and did I mention these Air Fryer Chicken Wings only take 5 minutes to prep and just 30 minutes to cook?!
 Yeah, you’re going to love this recipe!

 Making Chicken Wings and Drummettes in your air fryer has never been more delicious!
 They have an intense flavor thanks to a combination of a homemade dry rub and a sweet and spicy sauce!

 These wings have three different components: the wings, the rub, and the sauce.

 Wings: The wings are pretty straightforward.
 I recommend getting them fresh, not frozen, and already broken down to save on time.
 But feel free to break them down yourself.

 Rub: Made with a delicious blend of spices like paprika, chili powder, cumin, onion, garlic, celery seed, salt, and pepper, this rub will season the skin prior to cooking and your tastebuds are going to LOVE it!
 The rub also has baking powder in it which will help pull moisture from the skin and make it extra crispy!